Tag Archives: Accident

 This left the problem of keeping Diana’s now-decomposing body in a warm room.
 The ER had no cooler.
 Pursuant to French law, the coroner legally authorized Diana’s embalming to retard decomposition while transportation arrangements were made to take her body to England.
 This was the right thing to do but led to fuel conspiracy theories, some which abound today.

 Full autopsies were conducted on Dodi al-Fayed and Henri Paul.
-Both clearly died of internal injuries—both suffering severed aortic arteries which are immediately fatal.
+Both clearly died of internal injuries—suffering severed aortic arteries which are immediately fatal.
 They had both been on the driver’s side which absorbed more of the impact.
 This explains why Diana was not killed instantly and why Rees-Jones walked away.
 His front airbag deployed but there was none in the back to protect the Princess.

 Toxicology Testing on Henri Paul Found Interesting Results.